DragonDuma/DragonDuma/README.md

 Hi, I’m @DragonDuma
 I’m interested in Programming, Physics
-I’m currently learning Prorammming, Electrical Engineering, Physics and Malware Analuysis,.
+I’m currently learning Prorammming, Electrical Engineering, Physics and Malware Analysis.
 I’m looking to collaborate on nothing; yet
-How to reach me, I don't walk to form any sort of Relationship with anyone yet.
+How to reach me, I don't want to form any sort of Relationship with anyone yet.

 <!---
 DragonDuma/DragonDuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.